20 of the Best Things to Sell on eBay

 The Weird and Profitable World of eBay

 Welcome to the wonders of eBay.
-We’ve put together a list of some of the most bizarre objects you can dream up to show you that they’ll actually sell.
+Below is a list of just some of of the most bizarre objects that actually sell on eBay.
+We’ve even given you example prices so you can see how much you might stand to make.

 1. Empty Boxes

-Okay, okay, we know you’re already in disbelief.
-But look at this new listing on eBay of cardboard boxes selling 50 for $38.99.
+OK, OK, we know you’re already in disbelief.
+But it’s true—even used cardboard boxes do sell, and you could stand to make a steep profit.
+This new listing offers 25 used 15” x 11” shipping boxes for $29.99.
 That might be worth a trip to the local grocery store to pick up some spares.

-And if you have other luxury goods hanging out around the house, then you just might want to round up those boxes and sell, sell, sell.
-This wallet-sized Coach box is going for $14.50 while this Apple iPhone 10 XS box could sell for as much as $11.99.
+And if you have other luxury goods or electronics hanging out around the house, then you just might want to round up those boxes and sell, sell, sell.
+This empty Chanel shoe box is going for $18 while your old iPhone 11 Pro box could sell for as much as $9.99, per eBay’s demands.

 Sure, we’re not talking hundreds of dollars here, but when the box is free, any money you earn will be an added bonus.
 And if you want to make more money, consider recycling some of those leftover boxes.

 Chances are you have at least a few of these laying around the house.
 Maybe you have so many that you can afford to get rid of a few.
-Come to eBay.
-You may not make a profit, but you’ll almost certainly break even.
-This used lightning cable is selling for $24.90.
+On eBay,you may not make a profit, but you’ll almost certainly break even.
+To give you an example, this used Apple lightning to USB charger is selling for as much as $14.99.

 And don’t stop at the obvious, like phone chargers.
-Think of your power cords to video game systems, laptop chargers, USB cords and even cords that hook up to your digital camera.
-Anything that’s wiry and plugs into a wall or electronic device can probably net you some extra money.
+Think of your power cords to video game systems, laptop chargers and even cords that hook up to your digital camera.
+This Nintendo Gamecube AC adapter and cord could net you $10.79 on eBay.
+Anything that’s wiry and plugs into a wall or electronic device can probably get you some extra money.
 If you have any left over, try putting one in your winter emergency car kit.

 3. Instruction Manuals